astolzen/ansible_pulp/README.md

 ## Current
 - Script will subscribe the host, install Pulp, set up Pulp DB, enable all services and do a basic config
-- admin-access will be set to htpasswd-Auth wit user admin:admin
+- admin-access will be set to htpasswd-Auth with user admin:admin
 - pulp-admin will be preconfigured with admin:admin-Access

 ## TBD (v 0.02)